chetmurthy/yay/YAYAML-SPECIFICATION.md

   expressing them.
 * multiline unquoted YAML scalars with whitespace

-In addition, YAYAML has a set of special characters, that cannot appear in unquoted YAML scalars: when one wants to use those, there are always C++ raw-string-literals.
+In addition, the special characters used to express YAYAML structure (viz. "[", "]", "-", etc) cannot appear in unquoted YAML scalars: when one wants to use those, there are always C++ raw-string-literals.

 # Syntactic Specification